qintianjian-lab/GCI-Net/README.md

 ```

 ## Training & Testing
-The following scripts can be used for training and testing our GCI-UNet model on the datasets:
+The following scripts can be used for training and testing our GCI-Net model on the datasets:

 we can change path in  `run_brats.sh` and `run_acdc.sh`